 The expenses of this offering, which we expect to be less than 0.25% of the total offering amount, are paid from our operating funds.
 This offering is not underwritten, and no commissions are paid for the sale of the Certificates.
 As a result, CGIF receives 100% of the proceeds from this offering.
-CGIF offers and sells the Certificates only through the officers and employees of Florida Baptist Financial Services who are exempt pursuant to an applicable issuer exemption Section

-517.021(8)(f) on behalf of CGIF, and there are no outside selling agents involved in this offering.
+CGIF offers and sells the Certificates only through the officers and employees of Florida Baptist Financial Services on behalf of CGIF in accordance with applicable state laws; there are no outside selling agents involved in this offering.